joelbloch/poc-k8s/app/k8s/local/readme.md

 }
 ```

-Press the Kubernetes button on the right, and check the checkbox `Enable Kubernetes`
+3 - Press the Kubernetes button on the right, and check the checkbox `Enable Kubernetes`

-Docker will restart.
+4 - Press Apply and Docker will restart.

-#### Check hosts Windows file
+#### b) Check hosts Windows file

 Installation of Docker for Desktop and Kubernetes should modify your hosts file located at : `C:\Windows\System32\drivers\etc\hosts` with 3 new entries:
 - `host.docker.internal`